kk-spartans/scholars-cup/08 - Reliving It Up/07 - Preserving life for the future — seeds, samples, and survival.md

  - Has atleast one star and has commits after 02/02/2019
  - Has atleast 250 starts (includes gh-pages and binaries >100KB for these)

-Each repo was TARed, and put into 186 QR encoded, compressed, [Piql film reels](https://piql.com/).
+Each repo was TARed, XZed and put into 186 QR encoded, compressed, [Piql film reels](https://piql.com/).
 It was 21TB of data.

-A bunch of other stuff
+A bunch of other stuff was also thrown in there, like:

+ - All of Wikipedia then
+ - All of Stackoverflow
+ - Wiktionary
+ - Wikispecies
+ - The file formats archive
+ - A bunch of other books

+There was also a guide there to unpack the archive there